typisttech/wp-cloudflare-guard/README.txt

 If you like the plugin, feel free to:

-* Give ot a 5-star review on [WordPress.org](https://wordpress.org/support/plugin/wp-cloudflare-guard/reviews/#new-post)
+* Give us a 5-star review on [WordPress.org](https://wordpress.org/support/plugin/wp-cloudflare-guard/reviews/#new-post)
 * Donate via [PayPal](https://www.typist.tech/donate/wp-cloudflare-guard/).
 Thanks a lot! :)
 * Translate it at [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/wp-cloudflare-guard).

 Besides, `WP Cloudflare Guard` is open source and hosted on [GitHub](https://github.com/TypistTech/wp-cloudflare-guard).
 Feel free to make pull requests.

-> Last but not least, you can hire me.
+Last but not least, you can hire me.
 Shoot me an email at [info@typist.tech](mailto:info@typist.tech) or use this [contact form](https://www.typist.tech/contact/).

 = What if I want more? =